mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 # Prerequisites
 1. Download [Visual Studio Community](https://visualstudio.microsoft.com/).
 It is free.
 Don't download Visual Studio Code, that isn't the same thing and not what this tutorial is about.
-2. During install, check .Net Framework workload.
+2. During install, check .NET desktop development workload.
 Nothing else needs to be checked.
 ![](https://i.imgur.com/ZfFjwDt.png)

 # Creating a Project